Shaping the Future

 Partnerships in Practice

-By working in close collaboration with healthcare professionals, universities, and research institutes, we will evaluate and share what works best for neurodivergent learners and their families.
-This evidence-based approach will not only strengthen our own provision, but also contribute to national understanding and best practice, helping to shape future policy and improve outcomes for children and families far beyond Scarborough.
+By working in collaboration with healthcare professionals, universities, and research institutes, we plan to evaluate and share what works best for neurodivergent learners and their families.
+Using an evidence-based approach will not only strengthen our own provision, but also contribute to national understanding and best practice, helping to shape future policy and improve outcomes for children and families far beyond Scarborough.

 Why Research Matters